ktorio/ktor-documentation/topics/serialization-client.md

 The [ContentNegotiation](https://api.ktor.io/ktor-client/ktor-client-plugins/ktor-client-content-negotiation/io.ktor.client.plugins.contentnegotiation/-content-negotiation/index.html) plugin serves two primary purposes:
 * Negotiating media types between the client and server.
 For this, it uses the `Accept` and `Content-Type` headers.
 * Serializing/deserializing the content in a specific format when sending [requests](request.md) and receiving [responses](response.md).
-Ktor supports the following formats out-of-the-box: JSON, XML, and CBOR.
+Ktor supports the following formats out-of-the-box: JSON, XML, CBOR, and ProtoBuf.
 Note that the XML serializer is supported on [JVM](http-client_engines.md) only.

 > On the server, Ktor provides the [ContentNegotiation](serialization.md) plugin for serializing/deserializing content.